JoomiK/JoomiK.github.io/_posts/2016-8-5-sentiment.md

 ---

 Data: Twitter API
-Techniques: NLP, sentiment analysis, scraping
+Techniques: NLP, sentiment analysis with various models, scraping

 Here I used the Twitter API to collect tweets about Trump and Clinton, explored word co-occurrences, and performed sentiment analysis.